Disney World Deluxe Resorts (Everything You Need to Know Plus Rankings)

-#2 Disney’s Beach Club and Yacht Club Resort
+#2 Disney’s Beach Club Resort

 Disney’s Beach Club is the closest resort in proximity to Epcot.
-You can be out the back door and at Epcot within less than five minutes.
+You can exit the resort’s back door and walk to Epcot within less than five minutes.

 Related: Disney’s Beach Club Review

-The Beach Club is home to Cape May Cafe which has a popular character breakfast in the morning and is a seafood restaurant in the evening.
+The Beach Club is home to Cape May Cafe, which has a popular character breakfast in the morning and is a seafood restaurant in the evening.
 Characters are only present for breakfast.

 #1 Disney’s Animal Kingdom Lodge

 If you don’t opt for a room view upgrade, the resort has numerous viewing areas for guests to see the animals on the savanna.
-But there’s something extra special about waking up to a giraffe grazing nearby outside your room.
+But there’s something extra special about waking up to a giraffe outside your room.

 Related: Disney’s Animal Kingdom Lodge Review